The Screech Owls

 Mystery at Lake Placid is the first book in the series.

-The Screech Owls is a series of juvenile fiction novels by Canadian author Roy MacGregor.
-There are currently 27 titles in the series, all published by McClelland & Stewart.
+The Screech Owls was a series of juvenile fiction novels by Canadian author Roy MacGregor.
+There were currently 30 titles in the series, all published by McClelland & Stewart.

 Summary

 The series centers around a fictional hockey team, however it incorporates actual events and locations, such as the Quebec Peewee Invitational in Quebec, Canada. and the 1998 Winter Olympics and 2002 Winter Olympics in Nagano, Japan and Salt Lake City, United States, respectively.

 There does not appear to be a clear time line of events in the series.
 Although MacGregor often refers back to events that occurred in previous books in the series, the static ages of the players and the seemingly never-ending hockey season contradict any definite time line.

 The books themselves, all of which are told from the point of view of team captain, Travis Lindsay, provide light action and mystery for the young reader.
 Terrorists, murderers, kidnappers, ghosts and other improbable anomalies befall the preteen in between, and sometimes during, their hockey games and tournaments.